0xJohnnyboy/spider-query-builder/README.md

 [See docs](docs/docs.md)
 ## Example
-Say you have a DomainService (`domain.service.ts` file) with the something like:
+Say you have a DomainService (`domain.service.ts` file) with something like:

 ```typescript
 class DomainService extends AbstractService{